Posfay/Named-Entity-Recognition-using-BERT/README.md

 # Named Entity Recognition using BERT

-Homework for VITMAV45 by Team PBP: Alex Papp (JG18IB), Zalán Bokor (T0JVW9), Benedek Pósfay (CDJEOZ)
+Homework for VITMAV45 by Team PBP: Alex Papp (JG18IB), Benedek Pósfay (CDJEOZ)

 We are using hunNERwiki, a Hungarian corpus for Named Entity Recognition (NER).
 The goal of the project is to create and train a model for NER using transfer learning and a pretrained version of BERT as a starting point.